 UL Xplorlabs are modules designed to help middle school students "solve through science," specifically by creating solutions to real-world safety engineering problems.
 Currently, there are two modules: Fire Forensics and Portable Electrical Power.
 Modules include interactive videos, online simulations, and hands-on Xperiments that can be done in the classroom.

 While using UL Xplorlabs, students are safety scientists, testing innovations to reduce risk.
 This embraces the engineering practices from the Next Generation Science Standards (NGSS) that many other curricular tools ignore.
 As students discover the iterative nature of the scientific method, they'll get a chance to apply their knowledge of scientific phenomena through problem-solving and innovation.
+For example, after investigating a kitchen fire, students submit a claim about the cause of the fire and the evidence to support that claim.

 Some of the pause points in the videos may not be that exciting, like clicking on hot spots to better understand how a lithium-ion battery works.
 However, the pause points are short, and students stay involved because they need to know the information (to make sure that their phones don't explode).
 Throughout both the simulations and the classroom experiments, students benefit from failure.
 Kids are reminded that getting things wrong isn't a bad thing -- it just means they've figured something out.